20 Ways Dermatologists Wake Up With Younger-Looking Skin

 The eyes have it

 An eye cream is a must to prevent laugh lines and crow’s feet.
 Dr. Nazarian recommends dotting on an eye cream that contains peptides and antioxidants before bedtime.
 Olay Eyes Deep Hydrating Eye Gel cools the skin under eyes to reduce swelling and has peptides and hyaluronic acid to help eyes look more awake.
-Find out more ways to depuff your under eyes.
+Pay special attention to the area under your eyes in the winter since there are 6 reasons why you look older in the winter—here’s what you can do about it.

 - Christine Choi Kim, MD, a dermatologist in Santa Monica, CA.